-Growing up in London, I remember the days when a London food market meant a bunch of sorry-ass looking veggies and perhaps a hot dog stall.
+Growing up in London, we remember the days when a London food market meant a bunch of sorry-ass looking veggies and perhaps a hot dog stall.
 Thank god those days are behind us.

-These street food markets in London are bringing life to the city’s foodie scene – believe me when I say that you had better go hungry.
+Bringing joy to our London weekends and weekdays, these street food markets in London are bringing life to the city’s foodie scene – believe us when we say that you had better go hungry.

 Borough Market is perhaps the most famous of all food markets in London.
 Why?
 Quite simply, it offers an amazing selection of fresh produce and street food options.

 This is the food market that pretty much everyone thinks of when they think of the best food markets in London thanks to the diversity and quality of the stallholders.